By The Numbers: The Definitive Ride-Count Countdown of Disney & Universal’s Parks’ Lineups

 19. Wandering Oaken’s Sliding Sleighs

 When Hong Kong Disneyland opened in 2005, it was the third of three under-built parks (and the only “Castle Park”) constructed in the waning days of Michael Eisner’s tenure.
 Fittingly, Hong Kong Disneyland opened as by far the smallest Disneyland-style park on Earth both in scale and scope.
-For instance, its Fantasyland contained just one dark ride – The Many Adventures of Winnie the Pooh – versus Disneyland’s six and Magic Kingdom’s four.
+For instance, its Fantasyland contained just one dark ride – The Many Adventures of Winnie the Pooh.
+(The original Disneyland contains six.)

-Of the park’s 11 opening day rides, only 2 (the Jungle River Cruise and Space Mountain) could even remotely rank as “headliners” with another 2 dark rides (Pooh and Buzz Lightyear Astro Blasters) rounding out the park’s significant ride offerings.
+Of the park’s 11 opening day rides, only 2 (the Jungle River Cruise and Space Mountain) could even remotely rank as “headliners.”
 Piecemeal additions – like “it’s a small world” and Autopia – came online in the park’s first half-decade, but clearly, like all of Disney’s early-2000s parks, Hong Kong would need a major reinvestment campaign to stay afloat.

 7. Disney California Adventure